 Best Time to Visit Swakopmund

 The climate in Namibia is pleasant year-round and can be visited pretty much any time of the year.
 The dry season is May to October and if you are interested in seeing wildlife that is the best time of the year to plan your trip as the animals will gather around the watering holes.
-However July to October is high season so you will need to book your car and accommodations well in advance.
+However, July to October is high season so you will need to book your car and accommodations well in advance.

-The wet season is between December and March although Namibia receives far less rain than it’s neighbors.
-Animals will be more scattered throughout the parks during the wet season which lowers your chances of spotting them easily.
+The wet season is between December and March although Namibia receives far less rain than its neighbors.
+Animals will be more scattered throughout the parks during the wet season, which lowers your chances of spotting them easily.
 April and May experience very moderate temperatures with little or no rainfall and October to February can be very hot.

 Traveling in the off-season is recommended as the weather is pleasant and there are far fewer crowds to contend with.

 Swakopmund is located about 225 miles west of Windhoek which is the airport that most visitors fly into.
 The drive from Windhoek to Swakopmund will take about three and a half hours.
 Driving in Namibia is easy, and all the roads are paved between Windhoek and Swakopmund so you won’t need a 4×4 for this stretch.

 Safety in Swakopmund